Fist of the North Star: Manga

 Fist of the North Star, written by Buronson and illustrated by Tetsuo Hara, premiered in Shueisha's shōnen manga magazine Weekly Shōnen Jump on September 13, 1983, and was serialized until August 8, 1988, lasting 245 issues.
 Its chapters were collected in 27 tankōbon volumes, published under Shueisha's Jump Comics imprint from March 9, 1984, to March 10, 1989.
 During the 1990s, Shueisha reprinted the series in a 15-volume hardcover aizōban edition from 1991 to 1992, as well as a 15-volume bunkoban edition from 1997 to 1998.
 The Fist of the North Star copyrights would be transferred over to Coamix, a company founded in June 2000 by Nobuhiko Horie after he left Shueisha.
 A 14-volume kanzenban edition was published by Shogakukan in 2006, under the Big Comics Selection imprint, featuring the original water-colored artwork from the Weekly Shōnen Jump serialization, as well as almost all of the original opening pages that were omitted in earlier editions, although it lacked the added artwork featured in previous collected editions that were drawn to replace ad spaces.
-To celebrate the series' 30th anniversary, Tokuma Shoten re-published the series in an "Ultimate Edition", comprising eighteen volumes that were published from September 20, 2013 to July 19, 2014.
+To celebrate the series' 30th anniversary, Tokuma Shoten re-published the series in an "Ultimate Edition", comprising eighteen volumes that were published from September 20, 2013, to July 19, 2014.
 This edition features new cover illustrations by Hara and include an additional chapter in the 11th volume (see below).

 English translations

 In 1989, Viz Communications published the first sixteen chapters of Fist of the North Star in English as an eight-issue monthly comic.
 These were later reprinted in a single graphic novel collection in 1995.
 During the same year, Viz resumed publication of the series as a monthly comic until 1997, lasting eighteen issues (adapting chapters 17–44), divided into three parts.
 This second run was subsequently republished in three additional graphic novel volumes titled Night of the Jackal, Southern Cross and Blood Brothers.
 Viz's version featured mirrored artwork with translated sound effects and other retouched details.

 In 2002, a second English adaptation was published by Gutsoon!
 Entertainment under the title of Fist of the North Star: Master Edition, which retained the original right-to-left orientation but featured digitally colored artwork.
 Each volume from the fourth one and onward featured new cover illustrations by Hara that were made specifically for the Master Edition.
 The Master Edition ceased publication only a year after its start in 2003, lasting only nine volumes due to Gutsoon!'s withdrawal from the North American market.
 These colorized editions were translated back to the Japanese market, but only four volumes were published.

-In 2020, Viz Media announced a print and digital publication of the manga in hardcover editions, adapted from the 2013 ultimate editions.
-The first volume was released on June 15, 2021, and the eighteenth and last on September 23, 2025.
+In 2020, Viz Media announced a print and digital publication of the manga in hardcover editions under their Viz Signature imprint, adapted from the 2013 ultimate editions.
+The first volume was released on June 15, 2021, and subsequent volumes were each published on trimonthly basis, culminating with the eighteenth and final volume on September 23, 2025.